WebCabin/wcDocker/README.md

   panel.on(wcDocker.EVENT_RESIZE, function(panel){});
 ```
-The following event types are supported:
+The following event types are internal to the Docker:

 wcDocker.EVENT_CLOSED   = When the panel has been closed and is about to be destroyed.